secworks/figaro/README.md

 The implementation instantiates four FiRO and four GaRO modules.
 The modules includes state sampling.
 The polynomials used are given by equotions (9)..(16) in paper [1].
-The eight outputs are then XORed toghether to form a one bit sample value.
+The eight outputs are then XORed together to form a one bit sample value.
+The sample rate is controlled by a 24 bit divisor.

 ## Implementation results